sagarbhonde/apex_simulator/README.md

 ---------------------------------------------------------------------------------
 Out-of-order APEX Pipeline Simulator
 ---------------------------------------------------------------------------------
+Contributors:

+Sonu Gupta    --> Created ,designed and implemented classes for ROB,LSQ,URF

+Sagar Bhonde  --> Created ,designed and implemented classes for IQ,Function Units,BTB.

+We both have contributed equally and integrated out implementations.

+Details:

+- Individual classes have been created for each Unit such as.
+ROB,IQ,LSQ,URF.
+- Dependency is handled correctly, data is forwarded using 'Forward Bus' aka int_bus and mul_bases.
+- Handled all the possible cases for Control Flow Instructions.
+- ROB is capable of retiring atmost 2 instructions.
+- Every function unit works properly and spends the time as per given specification.

 @NOTE:  VALID Assembly code' which terminates with HALT is necessary.
 If Invalid 'assembly code' is given, program prints error and exits.